ijcai24anonymous/UTE-SS/README.md

 # UTE-SS

-Here is the code for **Syntax-Oriented Shortcut: A syntax level perturbing algorithm for prevent text data from being learned**
+Here is the code for **Syntax-Oriented Shortcut: A syntax level perturbing algorithm for preventing text data from being learned**